The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 The Official Off-roading Handbook of the Indiana Department of Natural Resources - Web Version

 Mud and Water IC 14-16-1-23(a)(13)

-It is illegal to ride an ATV in a creek or stream unless you are crossing by the shortest possible route.
+It is illegal to ride an ORV in a creek or stream unless you are crossing by the shortest possible route.

 Snow 312 IAC 7-1-3

-ATVs and all other wheeled vehicles are prohibited from using state snowmobile trails unless designated for ATV use.
+ORVs and all other wheeled vehicles are prohibited from using state snowmobile trails.

 Ride only on firm snow or groomed trails where permitted by law.
 Riding on soft snow can damage the terrain.

 Watch for snowdrifts.
 They may cause an accident or cause you to get stuck.

 An ORV may not be operated on DNR property except on a trail or property designated for the purpose.

 Crossing Roads and Highways IC 14-16-1-20;